-- 1. Enroll in Populi. - 2.
+- 1. Self-register in Populi during the self-registration period or email the Registrar once the assisted-registration period has begun. - 2.
 Once enrolled, the Registrar will verify that the courses selected are within the student's academic program and still needed.
 If there are questions regarding the student's choices, the Registrar will notify the student's Academic Advisor for advice, clarification and approval. - 3.
-Once final approval is given by the Registrar the student is billed and notified by the Bursar.
-Registration is not complete until all invoices are paid (current) or you have made acceptable arrangements with the Bursar.
+Once final approval is given by the Registrar, the student is billed and notified by the Bursar.
+Registration is not complete until all invoices are paid (current) unless acceptable arrangements with the Bursar have been made.